transformationflow/transformationflow.github.io/docs/index.md

 - **Functions** - the `flowfunctions` functional extensions which enable users to execute complex tasks in simple workflows.
 Their precise implementation varies depending on context and objectives.

 The solution is fundamentally designed to be BigQuery-centric, enabling development, testing, orchestration and execution without ever needing to leave the BigQuery Console.
 It can also be used by attached tools, so wherever you can run BigQuery SQL (via e.g. connected notebooks, dashboards or IDEs), you can use `flowfunctions`.

-## Execution
-Access to the documentation and functions is free and open to all, however due to authentication requirements access to some functions will require an invite to the flowfunctions permission Google Group.
-Please email info@transformationflow.io for information/access.

-The flowfunctions project is a multi-region US-based project, so functions are called using the `flowfunctions.function_set.function_name`syntax if you are operating on US-based data.
-For EU-based users, the library is mirrored to the `flowfunctionseu` project.